 Inspections on properties are carried out when either -

 - we have received a concern regarding the property

 - the exterior is in visibly poor condition

 - it is a routine inspection

-Statutory notice/s may be served following an inspection of the property.
-The notice/s detail what work we consider is required within what timescale to remove or reduce a potential hazard.
-Once the officer has contacted the landlord/agent with the works required if a landlord/agent wants to propose alternative works we would be willing to discuss other options.
-If landlords fail to carry out the work specified on the notices we will arrange for either -
+Statutory notice or notices may be served following an inspection of the property.
+The notice or notices detail what work we consider is required within what timescale to remove or reduce a potential hazard.
+Once the officer has contacted the landlord or agent with the works required if a landlord or agent wants to propose alternative works, we would be willing to discuss other options.
+If landlords fail to carry out the work specified on the notices, we will arrange for either -

 - the work to be carried out at the landlords expense